Divisors on graphs, binomial and monomial ideals, and cellular resolutions: Graphs, arrangements, and integral cuts

 \begin{Remark} Consider the (unrestricted) coboundary map

 Its image $\Lambda=\Image(d)$ is isomorphic to the lattice $\{(a,-a) : a \in L(G,\Oc)\}$.
 The choice of the orientation $\Oc$ gives a splitting of $C^1(G,\ZZ)$ and of $\Lambda$. \end{Remark}

 We may identify $C^0(G,\ZZ)$ with $\ZZ^{V(G)}$ and $C_\Oc^1(G,\ZZ)$ with $\ZZ^{\Oc}$.
 If we also fix a labeling on the vertices and edges of the graph, then $d_\Oc$ is represented by the matrix $B^T$, where $B$ is the $n \times m$ vertex-edge incidence matrix of $G$.
 In this case, the lattice of integral cuts $L(G)$ is $\Image(B^T) \hookrightarrow \ZZ^m$.
 It is a well-known classical fact (due to Poincar\'e) that the matrix $B$ is totally unimodular in the sense of Example~\ref{ex:WU} (see, e.g., \cite[Proposition~5.3]{BiggsBook}).
 Therefore Theorem~\ref{thm:totunim}(iii) and Remark~\ref{rmk:delon} apply to this situation.
 The Delaunay cell decomposition corresponding to the lattice $L(G)$ will be denoted by ${\Del}(L(G))$.

-Here we list some properties of $L(G)$ from \cite{Tutte}.
-Elements of $L(G)$ are integral $1$-coboundaries.
-A $1$-coboundary is called {\em elementary} if it has minimal nonempty support in $L(G)$.
-An elementary element $f \in L(G)$ is called {\em primitive} if $f(v) \in \{-1,0,+1\}$ for all $v \in V(G)$.
-It follows from the total unimodularity that every elementary element of $L(G)$ is an integral multiple of a primitive element of $L(G)$ (see, e.g., \cite[\S{1} and \S5]{Tutte}).
-Primitive elements of $L(G)$ correspond precisely to {\em bonds} (i.e. minimal edge-cuts, or, equivalently, edge-cuts connecting two connected subgraphs) (see, e.g., \cite[\S1.3]{Tutte}).
-If $f,g \in L(G)$, we say that $g$ {\em conforms} to $f$ if $f(e)g(e) > 0$ for all $e \in \Oc$ with $g(e) \ne 0$.
-For any $0 \ne f \in L(G)$, there exists a primitive element conforming to $f$ (\cite[1.23]{Tutte}).
-Moreover, $f$ can be represented as a sum of primitive elements, each conforming to $f$ (\cite[1.24]{Tutte}).
+It follows from the total unimodularity that every element with minimal nonempty support in $L(G)$ is an integral multiple of a {\em bonds} (i.e. minimal edge-cuts, or, equivalently, edge-cuts connecting two connected subgraphs) (see, e.g., \cite[\S{1} and \S5]{Tutte})